 “Speculative Calculation” means an estimate of the Annual Quantity of a Supply Point derived by the User, using relevant Meter Reads for the Supply Point and the speculative calculator tool which is available for use within UK Link;

-“User AQ Appeal Period” is the period detailed in paragraphs 1.6.13(a) and (b) during which the User may appeal the Annual Quantity notified by the Transporter in respect of a Supply Meter Point.
+“User AQ Appeal Period” is the period detailed in paragraphs 1.6.13(a) and (b) during which the User may appeal the Annual Quantity notified by the CDSP in respect of a Supply Meter Point.

 “effective AQ amendment” is the most up to date accepted amendment at the time the report is produced – i.e. the last accepted deemed change that will apply in the absence of any further change.